hxida/hxida/README.md

 ## Active Projects 🖥️
 - Custom HaxeFlixel Build.
-- Some FNF' Engines (such as "ReimaginedEngine", "HellEngine" and etc.)
+- Some FNF' Engines. (such as "ReimaginedEngine", "HellEngine" and etc.)
+- Song composing. ("Celestial Orders" & "HazbinMod")
+- Some other works.

 ## Social Media 🔎
 Naw, not today.